 how do xenon headlights work?

-a xenon lightbulb is a transparent quartz housing with tungsten electrodes at each end. it is filled with a mixture of gases. a xenon lightbulb works in three steps:
+a xenon lightbulb is a transparent quartz housing with tungsten electrodes at each end. it is filled with a mixture of gases. a xenon lightbulb

 - ignition. a high voltage pulse is used to create a spark inside the lightbulb. this ionizes the xenon gas and creates a tunnel of current between the tungsten electrodes.